 Why TUV?
-Perhaps because the ethos of Dynafit is to push the boundaries of design and this is a way to go “radical.”
-More, perhaps because established consumer standards tend to help more than they hinder and Dynafit (and any other binding company going for TUV) wants to do good by their consumers.
-But in my view, simple economics is also playing a big role in this, perhaps the biggest.
+Why do binding companies work hard to have their products certified by TUV to conform to standards such as DIN 13992?
+Established consumer standards tend to help more than they hinder.
+Dynafit (and any other binding company going for TUV) wants to do good by their consumers.
+But in my view, simple economics is also playing a big role in this issue, perhaps the biggest.

 Ski shops have never liked selling non-certified tech bindings.
 The first company to have a tech binding certified by TUV to the DIN/ISO touring binding standard will sweep the retail market.
 This is axiomatic.